 Real Estate Property Tax

 Property owners pay real estate property taxes.
 Taxes are collected yearly by the Constitutional Tax Collector.
-The amount a property is taxed is calculated by two components:
+Property taxes are calculated by multiplying the taxable property value and millage rate.
+Non-ad valorem assessments are added to this amount.

 The Property Appraiser sets the value of property on January 1 of every year.
 The Property Appraiser certifies and sends the property values to the Constitutional Tax Collector as the ad valorem tax roll.
 A "Notice to Taxpayers" ad is published annually by the Tax Collector in local newspapers announcing the opening of the tax roll for collection.